gwu-cs-sysprog/lectures/05/01_lecture.md

 **Static vs. dynamic library memory usage.**
 When a program is linked with a static library, the result is relatively small as only the objects in the library that are necessary are linked into the program.
 In contrast, a program that uses a dynamic library links in the entire library.
-Thus, for a *single* program, a static library approach is likely going to be more memory-efficient.
+Thus, for a *single* program, a static library approach is almost always going to be more memory-efficient.

-However, in a system with *many* processes, the per-library memory, rather than per-process memory, will result in significantly less memory consumption.
+However, in a system with *many* executing programs, the per-library memory, rather than per-process memory, will result in significantly less memory consumption.
+Requiring only a *single copy* of a *larger* dynamic library shared between all processes, uses less memory than *multiple copies* of *smaller* compilations of the library in each program.

+*Question:* OSX uses dynamically linked libraries for a few common libraries, and static libraries for the rest.
+Why?